mastixstudio/mastixstudio/README.md

 <br />

 :globe_with_meridians: **Holistic Analytics**: Dive deep into the entire balance sheet: no silos, no inconsistencies.
-Every calculation anchored in a singular cash flow valuation framework.
+Every calculation anchored in a single cash flow valuation framework.

 :mag:  **True Transparency**: Every metric and valuation is fully transparent, traceable to individual cash flows as well as to its inputs.